igraph/python-igraph/doc/source/install.rst

 |igraph| on Windows
 -------------------

-There is a Windows installer for |igraph|'s Python interface on the `Python Package Index
+Precompiled Windows wheels for |igraph|'s Python interface are available on the `Python Package Index
 <http://pypi.python.org/pypi/python-igraph>`_ (see `Installing igraph from the Python Package
 Index`_).